TEAMuP-dev/pyharp/README.md

 - [Pitch Shifter](examples/pitch_shifter/)
 - [Harmonic/Percussive Source Separation](examples/harmonic_percussive/)

+We also provide a [template](examples/template/) to start building a new endpoint.

 # Tutorial: Making a HARP Pitch Shifter.

 To make a HARP app, you'll need to write some audio processing code and wrap it using Gradio and PyHARP.